Middle School Mathematics

 Open to: Grades 6-8

-Throughout the year, students in each class who demonstrate a high level of mastery and understanding of the course material will have the opportunity, within the course, to explore advanced material that will push their understanding beyond the standard curriculum.
-They may go deeper into course concepts or study extensions in number theory; complex numbers; limits, sequences and series; trigonometry; statistics; and engineering.
+Throughout the year, students in each class will have the opportunity, within the course, to explore advanced material that will push their understanding beyond the standard curriculum.
+They may go deeper into course concepts or study extensions in number theory; complex numbers; exponents and other topics.

 ×